robsimmons/dusa/docs/src/content/docs/docs/language/builtin.md

 - The `INT_MINUS` builtin takes two integer arguments and returns an integer, subtracting the second from the first.
 - The `STRING_CONCAT` builtin takes two or more string arguments and concatenates them.

+## How built-in relations work

+All built-in relations